Computational complexity of Berry phase estimation in topological phases of matter: Introduction

 \subsection{Discussion and conclusion}

 In this paper, we initiated the study of the computational complexity of estimating a topological invariant that is related to the classification of topological phases of matter.
-We have shown a quantum advantage result for this problem by a \BQP-completeness result and complexity results related to variants of unique \QMA. {The classification of topological phases can be an important not only theoretically but also for applications in early fault-tolerant quantum computers because the topological nature makes it robust against local noise~\cite{xiao2023robust}.} We believe that our results open a wide possibility of studying the task of classification of topological phases of matter from the perspective of quantum computational complexity.
+We have shown a quantum advantage result for this problem by a \BQP-completeness result and complexity results related to variants of unique \QMA. {The classification of topological phases can be important not only theoretically but also for applications in early fault-tolerant quantum computers because the topological nature makes them robust against local noise~\cite{xiao2023robust}.} We believe that our results open a wide possibility of studying the task of classification of topological phases of matter from the perspective of quantum computational complexity.
 We highlight some open questions below.

-\paragraph{Computational complexity of other topological invariants} We have studied the computational complexity of estimating the Berry phase.
-However, there are other important topological invariants in the topological phases.
-For example, identifying the computational complexity of computing the Chern number seems to be an interesting open question.
-Also, it would be interesting to explore the computational complexity of topological phases for problems that allow {\it degeneracy} of eigenvectors.
+\paragraph{Computational complexity of other topological invariants.} We have studied the computational complexity of estimating the Berry phase. \RED{Topological phases are characterized not only by Berry phases but also by other topological invariants, such as Chern numbers, winding numbers, and $\mathbb{Z}_2$ indices.
+A particularly natural next target in our setting is the Chern number.
+Although the Chern number is formally defined as an integral of the Berry curvature, the Berry curvature can be understood as the infinitesimal Berry phase per unit area in parameter space.
+Thus, the Chern number can be viewed as a global invariant obtained by accumulating local Berry-phase information over a closed parameter manifold.} Identifying the computational complexity of computing the Chern number seems to be an interesting open question.

+\RED{ \paragraph{Relation to holonomic quantum computation.} A related but distinct direction is holonomic quantum computation.
+Zanardi and Rasetti showed that non-Abelian geometric phases associated with adiabatic evolution in degenerate eigenspaces can be used to implement quantum computation \cite{ZR99}.
+In contrast, the present work focuses on the computational complexity of estimating the Abelian Berry phase of a non-degenerate eigenstate.
+Thus, our results do not directly address the degenerate, non-Abelian setting underlying holonomic quantum computation.
+Nevertheless, they suggest a complementary complexity-theoretic question: what is the complexity of estimating non-Abelian holonomies themselves?
+Progress on this question could help clarify, from a complexity-theoretic viewpoint, how the geometric structures used in holonomic quantum computation relate to computational hardness.
+We leave this extension to degenerate eigenspaces as an interesting direction for future work. }